mobxjs/mobx/README.md

 import React from "react"
-import ReactDOM from "react-dom" import { makeAutoObservable } from "mobx" import { observer } from "mobx-react"
+import ReactDOM from "react-dom" import { makeAutoObservable } from "mobx" import { observer } from "mobx-react-lite"

 // Model the application state. function createTimer() {